TIMMYG Studios

 Channel Operations

-CON: Connect to channel DSC: Disconnect from channel SCN: Start/stop scanning SGN: Toggle Signal 100 status
+CON: Connect to channel DSC: Disconnect from channel SCN: Start/stop scanning SGN: Toggle Channel Priority

 Push-to-Talk